satyammistari/satyammistari/README.md

 ### end-to-end mlops projects:

 - [**ZenML Support Agent**](https://github.com/satyammistari/End-to-End-Support-Agent-MLOps-) — A production-ready agent that can help you with your ZenML questions.
+- [**End-to-End-ML-Feature-Pipeline-Online-Serving**](https://github.com/satyammistari/End-to-End-ML-Feature-Pipeline-Online-Serving) — Production-grade ML feature engineering pipeline that computes real-time and batch features from raw events, stores them in a feature store, and serves latency for model inference.

 ### research paper implementations: